A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

-In what follows, we shall use the notation $f=m\pm$, with the integer index $m=1,2,3$, to note the face of any control volume located in the positive or negative Cartesian direction $m$, and $\N_f$ for the normal vector of face $f$ pointing outwards of the control volume.
-On a cubic grid the spatial step is $\Delta x = \Delta y = \Delta z = h$ so the continuity equation becomes \be \grad^h \cdot \U = \sum_{m=1}^3 (u_{m+} + u_{m-})/h =0 \,, \nd where $u_f=u_{m\pm}= \U \cdot \N_f $ is the velocity normal to face $f$.
+In what follows, we shall use the subscript $f=m\pm$, with the integer index $m=1,2,3$, to note the face of any control volume located in the positive or negative Cartesian direction $m$, and $\N_f$ for the unit normal vector of face $f$ pointing outwards of the control volume.
+On a cubic grid the spatial step is $\Delta x = \Delta y = \Delta z = h$ so the discrete continuity equation becomes \be \grad^h \cdot \U = \sum_{m=1}^3 (u_{m+} + u_{m-})/h =0 \,, \nd where $u_f=u_{m\pm}= \U \cdot \N_f $ is the velocity component normal to face $f$.
 The discretization of the interface location is performed using a VOF method.
-VOF methods typically attempt to solve approximately equation (\ref{interfadv}) which involves the Heaviside function $H$, whose integral in the cell $\Omega$ indexed by $i,j,k$ defines the volume fraction $\cijk$ from the relation \be h^3 \,\cijk =\int_\Omega H {\rm d}\X \,. \nd $\cijk$ represents the fraction of the cell labelled by $i,j,k$ filled with fluid 1, taken to be the reference fluid.
-It is worth noting that in the staggered grid setup, the control volume for $p$ is also the control volume for other scalar quantities, such as $\rho$ and $H$.
+VOF methods typically attempt to solve approximately equation (\ref{interfadv}) which involves the Heaviside function $H$, whose integral in the cell $\Omega$ indexed by $i,j,k$ defines the volume fraction $\cijk$ from the relation \be h^3 \,\cijk =\int_\Omega H \, {\rm d}\X \,. \nd $\cijk$ represents the fraction of the cell filled with fluid 1, taken to be the reference fluid.